Skip to content

 5. Health Checks: Ensure the target container has health checks configured for service availability

-1. Target Type Error: “target can only be of the following types: container, vm”
+1. Target Type Error: “target can only be of the following types: container”

 • Solution: Use a proxy container for Kubernetes services

-• Solution: Ensure you’re referencing a container or vm resource
+• Solution: Ensure you’re referencing a container resource

 2. Service Not Accessible: Service loads but shows connection errors